-- Upon arrival, a staff member will take your child's temperature using a contactless thermometer if a parent has not submitted their Health Attestation Form. - If the child has a temperature of over 100.4°F, the staff member will verify the temperature with another thermometer. - A child with a temperature of over 100.4°F will not be admitted. - Staff will conduct and log the temperature checks of each child and adult in the community upon arrival.
-The On-Site Coordinator will call any unreported absences and track illnesses among all students and staff.

-• Staff will make a visual inspection of the child for signs of illness which could include flushed cheeks, rapid breathing, or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.
+- Upon arrival, a staff member will take your child's temperature using a contactless thermometer.
+Parents will answer the health questionnaire. - If the child has a temperature of over 100.4°F, the staff member will verify the temperature with another thermometer. - A child with a temperature over 100.4°F will not be admitted. - Staff will conduct and parents will log the temperature checks of each child in the community upon arrival.
+The On-Site Coordinator will call any unreported absences and track illnesses among all students and staff. - Staff will make a visual inspection of the child for signs of illness which could include flushed cheeks, rapid breathing, or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.
 If the child exhibits any of these symptoms at arrival or at any point during the day, the child will be isolated and parents will be required to pick up their child.